Games-of-Threads/DBEX1-Emmely/README.md

 ```
 The output of the program is printed.

-## How to use the STORE Class as a module
+## How to Use the STORE Class as a Module

-Because store.py is a local library I recommand to put this file in the same directory as your Python program.
+Because store.py is a local library I recommend to put this file in the same directory as your Python program.
 In your Python program import the store module and instantiate a STORE like this code example shows:

 ```